HumanAssisted/JACS/README.md

 [Sophon](https://github.com/HumanAssistedIntelligence/sophon) will make it easy to use, but also imposes a lot of opinions.

-# Usage
+# Quick Start

 To install the command line tool for creating and verifying agents and documents

     cargo install jacs

+Fr usage see:

-To add the lib to your project
+To add the rust lib to your project

     cargo add jacs